-Later writers continued
+Later writers continued to embellish

-and Cardigan, with a thousand men" and "Cedrych, the son of Gwaethfoed, Lord of Cardigan, with an additional thousand".
+Cardigan, with a thousand men" and "Cedrych, the son of Gwaethfoed, Lord of Cardigan, with an additional thousand".

 Iolo claims that after this army defeated Rhys and the Normans departed, contention sprang up between Iestyn, Einion and Cedrych.